 Before Melodie Beattie and Codependent No More there was no widespread understanding of the codependent phenomenon.
 That’s a huge testament to her work.

 The author could well blow her horn to have almost single-handendely codified a new dysfunctional relationship dance.

 Instead, she’s warm, vulnerable and down to earth.

-And it’s also a fantastic guide for people who are struggling with codependence.
+Still, I can highly recommend it for people who are struggling with codependence.